dockerimages/docker-tools/README.md

         /usr/bin/docker-ip                          Shows Container IP
         /usr/bin/docker-rmi                         docker -rm with predefined sets
-        /usr/bin/docker-run-in                      Copys file from host intocontainer and executes it (Scripts) /usr/bin/docker-cp	                        docker cp into a container even running /usr/bin/docker-image-run		            docker run imagename with flags in image ENV DOCKER_RUN /usr/bin/docker-image-build                 docker build with flags in image ENV DOCKER_BUILD /usr/bin/docker-run-env                     executes a command stored in a docker ENV /usr/bin/docker-update-current              Updates /usr/bin/docker-current binary with Current Dev                                                                  and Restarts Docker Daemon
+        /usr/bin/docker-run-in                      Copys file from host intocontainer and executes it (Scripts) /usr/bin/docker-image-run		    docker run imagename with flags in image ENV DOCKER_RUN /usr/bin/docker-image-build                 docker build with flags in image ENV DOCKER_BUILD /usr/bin/docker-run-env                     executes a command stored in a docker ENV /usr/bin/docker-update-current              Updates /usr/bin/docker-current binary with Current Dev                                                               and Restarts Docker Daemon
-        /usr/bin/docker-image-update-domain	        Rebuilds the Image with new VIRTUAL_DOMAIN ENV /usr/bin/docker-redeploy                    takes down running container and starts it new /usr/bin/docker-run-http                    example command that runs a apache container with a dir /usr/bin/docker-update-image-run            Rebuilds the Image with New DOCKER_RUN ENV /usr/bin/docker-enter	                    modifyed docker enter that
-                                                    replaces it self if docker-enter isn't installed /usr/bin/docker-inspect-env-value	        Inspects the ENV Value of a container and echos it /usr/bin/docker-rm	                        docker rm with predifned sets
+        /usr/bin/docker-image-update-domain	    Rebuilds the Image with new VIRTUAL_DOMAIN ENV /usr/bin/docker-redeploy                    takes down running container and starts it new /usr/bin/docker-run-http                    example command that runs a apache container with a dir /usr/bin/docker-update-image-run            Rebuilds the Image with New DOCKER_RUN ENV /usr/bin/docker-inspect-env-value	    Inspects the ENV Value of a container and echos it /usr/bin/docker-rm	                    docker rm with predifned sets
         /usr/bin/docker-volumen                     docker volume commandscoming soon

         # New Commands and Functions (TODO)
         docker-build-zip
         docker-clone
-        docker-cp
-        docker-create-apache-host
+        docker-cp                               [ docker cp into a container even running ] docker-create-apache-host
         docker-create-dnsmasq-conf
         docker-create-systemd
         docker-ddns
-        docker-enter
-        docker-flatten
-        docker-fs
+        docker-enter                            [ docker-enter command that downloads/installs nsenter if not there ] docker-flatten                          [ run container from img and reimports him ] docker-fs
         docker-image-run
         docker-image-update-domain
         docker-inspect-env-value
         docker-ip
-        docker-ps
-        docker-rebuild
+        docker-ps                               [ Shows container id /name ip ] docker-rebuild
         docker-redeploy
         docker-rename